Betting Glossary

 Wagering Requirements (Rollover)

-The number of times a bonus or deposit must be wagered before winnings can be withdrawn.
+Wagering requirements set the number of times a bonus (and often the deposit) must be staked before winnings can be withdrawn.